 Apologies for absence

-An apology of absence was received from David Lane (Parent Governor representative).
+An apology of absence was received from Councillor McDonald.

-The record of the meeting held on 7 March 2019 and the record of the Joint Meeting of Committees held on 22 May 2019 were agreed and signed by the Chairman as correct.
+The record of the meeting held on 11 January 2023 was agreed and signed by the Chairman as correct.

 Urgent matters by reason of special circumstances